Structuralism in Psychology

 Wundt and Titchener knew that other sciences could break substances or concepts down into different structures.
 Why couldn’t they do the same with consciousness?
 From this idea, structuralism was born.

 Structuralism was the idea that the mind was made up of the sum of its parts.
-If Wundt and Titchener could only break down the mind into all of its parts, they would be able to understand the mind better.
+If Wundt and Titchener could only break down the mind into all its parts, they could understand the mind better.

 Elements